danielaparker/jsoncons/src/doc/Classes/json any.md

 ### Example

-The json::any class can contain a value of any type as long as that type supports copy construction and assignment.
+A `json::any` object can contain a value of any type as long as that type supports copy construction and assignment.
 This allows you, for example, to insert a boost matrix into a `json` object, and to retrieve it back cast to the appropriate type.